Last Updated on Sep 29, 2025 by Kurt Dunphy

 • Primarily focused on enterprise legal teams; may not suit smaller firms.

-• Integration details with common legal tools are unclear.
+• Integration details with standard legal tools are unclear.

 7. Diligen